NLnetLabs/rpki-doc/source/krill/installation.rst

 Nodejs and Yarn
 """""""""""""""

-Note: this applies to the enrico-ui branch only at this time, but this will be merged to master soon.

 Fear not.
 There is no need to run nodejs when you run krill!

 However, nodejs and yarn are used for development of the Vue.js based